 The broadcast quickly became a trending topic on social media platforms, with clips of the correction being widely shared across various networks.
 The swift spread of the clip demonstrates how quickly on-air errors can circulate in the digital age, where viewers can instantly share and discuss broadcast content.

-The incident coincided with the same day Minaj made headlines for her appearance in the White House Oval Office and her enthusiastic support for the president.
+The incident coincided with the same day Minaj made headlines for her appearance at the Treasury Department event and her enthusiastic support for the president.
 Her transformation into what some have termed “MAGA Minaj” is one of the more unexpected celebrity political alignments in recent history.